No products in the cart.

 Watercress – Peppery salad green that likes a cool, shady, moist location, or in a pond/water feature.
 Harvest as required to put in salads, soups or sandwiches.
 Very high is calcium, iron and vitamin C.

-Chamomile – Drought-tolerant, largely pest-resistant, hardy herb that likes partial shade.
+Chamomile – Drought-tolerant, largely pest-resistant, a hardy herb that likes partial shade.
 Will suffer from too much watering.
-Chamomile tea used medicinally to ease indigestion and anxiousness, but can be used in garden as a natural insecticide, to combat damping off, and to promote germination.
+Chamomile tea used medicinally to ease indigestion and anxiousness, but can be used in the garden as a natural insecticide, to combat damping off, and to promote germination.